Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 reasons too, and especially fragile in the face of the above-mentioned ABI.
 Given the impact of breaking the ABI (random crashes, heisenbugs, etc.), doing "binary" distribution haphazardly is not an option.

-Eventually, a feasible approach for binary distribution emerged in the form of the "wheel" format (which essentially creates a bubble for each package that brings along all the required libraries, but hides them from others through a clever mechanism).
+Eventually, a feasible approach for such distribution emerged in the form of the "wheel" format (which essentially creates a bubble for each package that brings along all the required libraries, but hides them from others through a clever mechanism).